Alexander Muir

 Alexander Muir (5 April 1830 – 26 June 1906) was a Canadian songwriter, poet, soldier, and school headmaster.
-He was the composer of The Maple Leaf Forever, which he wrote in October 1867 to celebrate the Confederation of Canada.
+He was the composer of "The Maple Leaf Forever", which he wrote in October 1867 to celebrate the Confederation of Canada.

 Early life

 In 1833 Muir immigrated to Toronto, Ontario, from Lesmahagow, Scotland, where he grew up and he was educated by his father.
 Muir later studied at Queen's College, where he graduated in 1851.

 Career

-Muir taught in the Greater Toronto Area in such places as Scarborough and Toronto, as well as in Newmarket, Beaverton, and in then suburban areas as Parkdale and Leslieville, where he lived on Laing Avenue.
+Muir taught in the Greater Toronto Area in such places as Scarborough (School Section # 6 in what is now Woburn.) and Toronto, as well as in Newmarket, Beaverton, and in then suburban areas as Parkdale and Leslieville, where he lived on Laing Avenue.

 During the early 1870s, Alexander Muir was an elementary school teacher in Newmarket.
-When the cornerstone of the Christian Church in Newmarket was being laid on June 25, 1874, by the Governor General, Lord Dufferin, Muir brought his school choir to the event to sing his new composition The Maple Leaf Forever, its first public performance.
+When the cornerstone of the Christian Church in Newmarket was being laid on 25 June 1874, by the Governor General, Lord Dufferin, Muir brought his school choir to the event to sing his new composition "The Maple Leaf Forever", its first public performance.

 From 1860 to 1870, he was principal of Leslieville School in Toronto.
 He was later (1888-1901) principal of Toronto's Alexander Muir/Gladstone Junior and Senior Public School (renamed after his death in his honour).

 Muir was a noted Canadian Orangeman.
 He joined The Queen's Own Rifles of Canada in 1860 and served as Lieutenant in No. 10 (Highland) Company, fighting with them at the Battle of Ridgeway being wounded in the arm.
 He was later awarded the Canada General Service Medal.
-He also wrote The Maple Leaf Forever while he was serving with the regiment.
+He also wrote "The Maple Leaf Forever" while he was serving with the regiment.